ccfd/courses/cs2_rules.md

 material: Regulamin
 ---

-# Rules of the subject Computer Science II (semestr: 2019S)
+# Rules of the subject Computer Science II (2019S)

 ## Points
 - Lecture Test at the end of semester: 50 pts. (less than 25 pts. means 0 pts.),